jonnyz32/UofTFriends/README.md

 From the profile settings page, you have the option to change your profile picture, add or remove courses from your currently enrolled courses, and update your bio.

+Now let's talk about the admin functionality.
+To sign in as an admin, use the following
+credentials:

+Admin:

+username: admin
+password: admin

+Once you are in the admin view, you will see a list of reported groups and students.
+You can click on any group or student, to get a quick description of their offense.
+You will also be presented with the option to ban the user/group or dismiss their offense.

+With both types of users, we provide the option to logout of your account via a button in the top right corner.